Jeusaipakoimetre/qvm_qkm_compare/README.md

 The notebook shouldn't take long to run entirely because, by default, all "expensive" operations are disabled.
 Indeed, the result of these operations is already saved in different files in the `code` directory.

-If you want to compute new results with a new dataset/parameters, you should first change the options in the three "**Parameters**" categories (one global, and two for respectively QVM and QKM).
-You can change the data that are loaded, change the `IS_NEW_RUN` variable to compute and save the results, change the maximum size of data.
+If you want to compute new results with a new dataset/parameters, you should first change the options in the three "**Parameters**" sub-sections (one global, and two for respectively QVM and QKM).
+The code will automatically detect if this configurations has already been calculated, if so the corresponding file will be loaded instead of recalculating everything.
+You can always force an overwrite of this behavior by making the corresponding boolean equal to True in the "**Re-run**" section.

 Any new implementation (new dataset, new parameter change in the training) should use this parameter system so that the notebook keeps its ease of use and of modifications